 - Miniaturized version of trabeculectomy

 - Trabecular bypass operations

 — Tiny microscopic-sized tubes are inserted into the eye and drain fluid from inside the eye to underneath the outer membrane of the eye (conjunctiva), two new devices seems to make the trabeculectomy operation safer.
 These are the Xen Gel Stent and PRESERFLO.

 — In most cases, the restriction of fluid drainage occurs in the trabecular meshwork.
 Several different surgical procedures have been devised using tiny equipment and devices to cut through the trabecular meshwork without damaging any other tissues in the ocular drainage pathway.
 Using a special contact lens on the eye, a tiny device is inserted into the eye through a tiny incision into the trabecular meshwork under high-power microscopic control.
-The trabecular meshwork can either be destroyed or bypassed using an iStent.
+The trabecular meshwork can either be destroyed, removed or bypassed using an iStent.

 — These procedures use tiny tubes with very small internal openings.
 They connect the front of the eye to the suprachoroidal space between the retina and the wall of the eye to augment the drainage of fluid from the eye.